adamalston/SYN-Flood/README.md

 A SYN flood is a form of DoS attack in which an attacker sends a succession of `SYN` requests to a target's server in an attempt to consume enough server resources to make the system unresponsive to legitimate traffic<sup id="r1">[[1]](#1)</sup> - thus denying service.

-> A `SYN` request and a `SYN` packet are equivalent
+> A `SYN` request and a `SYN` packet are the same things

 ## How does a SYN flood attack work?

 SYN flood attacks work by exploiting the handshake process of a TCP connection.
-Under normal conditions, TCP exhibits three distinct processes in order to make a connection (Figure [1a](#ab)).
+Under normal conditions, TCP exhibits three distinct processes in order to make a connection (depicted in figure [1a](#ab)).

 1. The client requests a connection by sending a `SYN` (*synchronize*) packet to the server.
 2. The server then responds with a `SYN-ACK` packet, in order to `ACK` (*acknowledge*) the communication.